-First of all, the sound quality is really good and those who are looking for dark and brooding delay will definitely like this pedal.
+First of all, the sound quality is really good and those who are looking for dark and brooding delays will definitely like this pedal.
 Furthermore, the engineers have added a little bit of clarity, so the pedal can be used for modern styles as well.

 The thing you will definitely like about this pedal is the easiness of use.
 This unit comes with just three knobs, typical for these kinds of pedals.
-Of course, we are talking about Repeat Rate, Intensity and Echo controls.
+Of course, we are talking about Repeat Rate, Intensity, and Echo controls.
 A bit of a modern touch can be noticed from the side, as this pedal comes with two outputs, so you can send delay and direct sound signals separately.

 3. MXR M169 Carbon Copy Analog Delay Pedal

 For many guitar players, the MXR M169 is everything they need from a delay pedal.
-Simply, this unit delivers a lot of features and all of them are packed in a really compact housing.
+Simply, this unit delivers a lot of features and all of them are packed in a compact housing.
 With just a couple of knobs, you can dial terrific delay tones, in a quite impressive range.

 4. Seymour Duncan Vapor Trail Analog Delay Pedal

 When you combine vintage and modern, you get a pedal like Seymour Duncan Vapor Trail.
 On one side, this pedal offers a classic vintage delay, while on the other, you may count on a lot of tweaking options and a high level of flexibility.

 When it comes to sound characteristics, this is a typical bucket brigade unit, with a max delay of 600 milliseconds.
 Still, you may count on extended flexibility, as the pedal comes with five knobs in total.